Jajoo/RoboRams6078-App/README.md

   4. Games (probably not going to happen)
     1. Flappy Bird but without bird it's the robot
     2. Snake but with something robot related

+## Where am I at right now?
+Haven't even started yet 4/6/16